SAP/cloud-active-defense/README.md

 Let's add a first simple decoy.
 It won't be very useful but it is easy to understand.

-1. stop the demo (CTRL-C in the docker window)

-2. open file `cloud-active-defense/configmanager/cad-default.json`
+1. open file `cloud-active-defense/configmanager/cad-default.json`

-3. replace the content with the following:
+2. replace the content with the following:

 ```
 {